As Data Scientist you are probably looking forward to getting one of the Best Laptops for Data Science and Data Analysis

-- Top 12 Laptops for Data Science and Data Analysis
+- Best Laptops for Data Science and Data Analysis

-- 3. ASUS ROG Zephyrus S – A Perfect Laptop for Data Science
+- 3. ASUS ROG Zephyrus S: Perfect Laptop for Data Science

 - 4. ASUS TUF (2019): A gaming Laptop for Data Analysis

 - 7. Dell Inspiron i5577-7342BLK-PUS: Best Affordable Data Scientist Laptop

-- 8. New Microsoft Surface Pro- A Best 2-in-1 Laptop for Data Science
+- 8. New Microsoft Surface Pro: Best 2-in-1 Laptop for Data Science

 - 9. Lenovo Y700

-- 11. Apple MMGG2LL/A MacBook Air- Best Lightweight Laptop for Data Analysis
+- 11. Apple MacBook Air: Best Lightweight Laptop for Data Analysis

 - 12. Dell XPS9560: Complete Laptop for Data Science

-- Laptop Buying Guide For a Data scientist:
+- Buying Guide For a the best laptops for Computer Science and Data Analysis:

 Best Laptops for Data Science and Data Analysis

 In the title, I have mentioned that this new 15″ MacBook Pro as the perfect laptop for data analysts or data scientists because it has the high-quality specifications and everyone knows how reliable and reputed brand Apple is when it comes to PC or laptop.
 Now let’s talk about why it deserves to be the #1 laptop for a data scientist too.

 The #1 reason why I preferred this MacBook Pro over others is it has A beautiful and gorgeous retina display.
 It has the same 15.4 Inch LED display as 2016 model with the resolution of 2880×1800.
 No one can’t deny the fact that this is one of the best looking laptops anyone can get right now.

 This MacBook Pro has 512GB SSD storage which is good enough for a statistical analysis.
 Remember that this isn’t a typical HDD storage, SSD is a lot faster than an SSD storage.
 (Read more on Hexus).